 FEDERAL REGU- LATIONS CITATION Title Applies?
 Enter Yes or No Unit(s) or Facility JUSTIFICATION: NSPS 40 CFR 60, Subpart KKK Standards of Performance for Equipment Leaks of VOC from Onshore Gas Plants No N/A This regulation is not applicable because the facility is not an onshore natural gas processing plant as defined by the subpart (see §60.630(a)(1)).
 Natural gas processing plant (gas plant) means any processing site engaged in the extraction of natural gas liquids from field gas, fractionation of mixed natural gas liquids to natural gas products, or both (see §60.631).
 NSPS 40 CFR 60, Subpart LLL Standards of Performance for Onshore Natural Gas Processing: SO 2 Emissions No N/A This regulation is not applicable because the facility is not a natural gas processing plant as defined by the subpart.
 It is not equipped with a sweetening unit (see §60.640(a)).
-NSPS 40 CFR 60, Subpart IIII Standards of Performance for Stationary Compression Ignition Internal Combustion Engines No N/A This regulation is not applicable because the facility is not equipped with a stationary compression ignition (CI) internal combustion engine (ICE) that commenced construction after July 11, 2005 and was manufactured after April 1, 2006 (see §60.4200(a)(2)(i)).
-For the purpose of this subpart, construction commences on the date the engine is ordered by the owner or operator (see §60.4200(a)).
+Standards of Performance for NSPS Stationary 40 CFR 60, Compression Subpart IIII Ignition Internal Performance for Stationary No N/A This regulation is not applicable because the facility is not equipped with stationary compression ignition (CI) internal combustion engines (ICE) that commenced construction after July 11, 2005 and were manufactured after April 1, 2006 (see §60.4200(a)(2)(i)).
+Combustion Engines For the purpose of this subpart, construction commences on the date the engine is ordered by the owner or operator (see §60.4200(a)).
 NSPS 40 CFR 60, Subpart JJJJ Standards of Performance for Stationary Spark Ignition Internal Combustion Engines No N/A This regulation is not applicable because the facility is not equipped with spark ignition (SI) internal combustion engines (ICE) constructed, modified, or reconstructed after June 12, 2006.
+Units 2-5 were constructed prior to the applicability date and have not been modified or reconstructed.
 See the definitions of construction, modification, and reconstruction referenced in Subpart OOOO below.
 NSPS 40 CFR 60, Subpart OOOO Standards of Performance for Crude Oil and Natural Gas Production, Transmission, and Distribution for which Construction, Modification or Reconstruction Commenced After August 23, 2011 and On or Before September 18, 2015 No N/A This regulation is not applicable because the facility is not equipped with "affected" sources that commenced construction, modification or reconstruction after August 23, 2011 and on or before September 18, 2015: gas wells, centrifugal or reciprocating compressors, pneumatic controllers, and storage vessels (see §60.5365).
 Note that the facility is not a natural gas processing plant as defined by the subpart (see §60.5430).
 Commenced construction means a continuous program of fabrication, erection or installation (see §60.2).
 Modification means any physical change in or change in the method of operation of an existing facility which increases emissions or results in new emissions (see §60.2).
 The following, by themselves, are not modifications: routine maintenance, repair or replacement, production increase without capital expenditure, increase in hours of operation, addition of emission controls, or the relocation or change in ownership of an existing facility (see §60.14).
 Reconstruction means the replacement of components of an existing facility such that the fixed capital cost of the new components exceeds 50 % of the fixed capital cost required to construct a comparable entirely new facility.
 Fixed capital cost means the capital needed to provide all the depreciable components (see §60.15).